Serbia

 Overview of Serbia’s Crypto Regulation

-Last updated: 20 August 2024
+Last updated: 12 November 2024

 Serbia has implemented the Law on Digital Assets since June 2021, marking a significant step towards establishing a regulated framework for digital assets within the country.
 This legislation addresses key aspects of issuance, trading, and service provision related to digital assets, aiming to foster a secure, transparent, and efficient market environment for consumers and investors alike.

-Insights from D&A Partners
+Why Choose Serbia: Insights From D&A Partners

 Our comprehensive report delves into Serbia’s regulatory framework for crypto assets, highlighting: